 Our next technology was the QEMU ARM emulator, which enables hardware emulation of a TM4 microcontroller.
 This technology allows for students to interact with embedded systems without needing a physical device such as the lab robots.
 Some drawbacks of this is the difficult setup of the emulator and the maintenance required to ensure compatibility with Prairielearn.
 An alternative to using the QEMU ARM emulator would be to use the Cybot emulator which was made for CPRE 2880.
 Since it was specially made for this course, it has all the features that the QEMU ARM emulator has.
 However, it has less documentation than QEMU while also having issues syncing to Prairielearn, meaning that the QEMU ARM emulator was the better option for us.
-However we haven't given up on using the Cybot emulator, and we have hopes to use it in the future for other aspects of our project.
+However we haven't given up on using the Cybot emulator, and we have hopes the future design group will finish the work we and previous design teams have started.

 The final technology we used was Git.
 Prairielearn has the ability to pull courses from Git repos, meaning any code we've worked on for our project can be pulled by the server whenever a new update is pushed.
 It also helps us with tracking code changes and managing our project as a whole.
 The only downside of Git is that it could be challenging for professors unfamiliar with Git.
 An alternative to using Git would be to just host the course files on the Prairielearn server, but this makes it harder to make changes to the course, as you will have to manually upload the files.
-For these reasons we choose to use Git to host our course files.
+For these reasons we chose to use Git to host our course files.